kmellick/tidytuesdays/README.md

 Open to everyone to contribute – that's you!

 - MPCA / MN R hex sticker <img src="https://raw.githubusercontent.com/rstudio/hex-stickers/master/PNG/modelr.png" width="20%">
+    - A porg, or a flyging squirrel, or a porg on a flying squirrel?
 - `library(mpcadata)`
     - Connect to delta, tempo, GIS resources
     - Store common reference data